800 669 6650800 669 6650 Mon-Fri 8 a.m. - 8 p.m. Eastern

 - Never make your mortgage payments to anyone other than your mortgage servicer without their approval

-- For information about loan assistance programs, please call us at 1.800.846.2222
+- Information about loan assistance programs, please call us at 800 846 2222

-- For a HUD-approved counselor, please visit HUD online Opens a new window. or call 1.800.569.4287
+- HUD-approved counselor, please visit HUD online or call 800 569 4287